 - The students will identify their role in regard to safety while participating in an activity.
 (DOK Level 1) - The students will be able to summarize the critical elements of the activity.
 (DOK Level 2) - 3.
 The students will differentiate between the offensive and defensive strategies that are necessary for competition.
 (DOK Level 3) - 4.
-The students will create offensive and defensive plays for the given activity.
+The students will analyze the benefits that regular participation in an activity has on their bodies.
 (DOK Level 4) - 5.
-The students will analyze the benefits that regular participation in an activity has on their bodies.
-(DOK Level 4) - 6.
 The students will assess their heart rates at the beginning and end of the activity as well as during a 2-4 minute recovery period.
-(DOK Level 3) - 7.
+(DOK Level 3) - 6.
 The students will compare game strategies across activities.
-(DOK Level 3)

-- 8. The students will analyze what factors influence physical activity preferences of adolescents and adults.
+(DOK Level 3) - The students will describe what factors influence their physical activity preferences.
+(DOK Level 1) - 8.
+The students will critique sportsmanship during activities.
 (DOK Level 4) - 9.
-The students will critique sportsmanship during activities.
-(DOK Level 4) - The students will synthesize ways to overcome negative interactions within a group.
-(DOK Level 4) - 11.
-The students will assess skills from one activity that could be transferred to another activity.
-(DOK Level 3) - 12.
+The students will identify negative interactions within a group and describe ways to overcome these types of interactions.
+(DOK Level 1)

+- 10. The students will identify skills from one activity that could be transferred to another activity.
+(DOK Level 1) - 11.
 The students will predict how practice strategies can improve their skills.
-(DOK Level 2) - 13.
-The students will analyze how health related and skill related components of fitness affect performance.
-(DOK Level 4)
+(DOK Level 2) - 12.
+The students will recognize how muscular strength, muscular endurance, and cardio respiratory endurance affects the activities in this unit.
+(DOK Level 1)